oibuoye/JwtAuthWithNodejs/README.md

 # JwtAuthWithNodejs

 This repository contains a demo API built with NodeJS.
-The API is used to manage states and users with JWT used for authentication.
+The API is used to manage states and users with JWT used for authorization.

 ### User ###
--   `GET` /api/user --- Response
+-   `GET` /api/user

 ```json
 [